 I don't think this would work for most people, but it's definitely working for him.

-Uh, I guess Democrats are a little bit divided now over whether they should whether they should keep using incendiary rhetoric and calling um the Trump administration people uh Nazis and Hiller.
+I guess Democrats are a little bit divided now over whether they should keep using incendiary rhetoric and calling the Trump administration people Nazis and Hiller.

-Um he says that uh Trump employing the quote Nazi playbook to exploit Charlie Kirk's assassination.
+But George Takai, you remember him, Sue Liu from the original Star Trek, he says that Trump employing the quote Nazi playbook to exploit Charlie Kirk's assassination.

-Bright Barst writing about that, Paul Boyce, and uh can you imagine being George Takai and that the same week that Charlie Kirk is assassinated, probably because of people like George DeKai.
+And that the same week that Charlie Kirk is assassinated, probably because of people like George Takai.

 Let me say it directly.

-People like George DeKai cumulatively, not him specifically, but cumulatively, they caused the death of Charlie Kirk.
+People like George Takai, cumulatively, not him specifically, but cumulatively, they caused the death of Charlie Kirk.

 Does anybody even doubt that?